HerbertKoelman/cpp-logger/README.md

 ### How it's done

 The module is made of two distinct parts.
-On one side, we address the writing of log messages somewhere (`logger::logger`) and on the other side, we provide a set of classes and interfaces that does the actual writting of messages (`logger::sink`).
-Finally, a way to reuse and share logger instances is provided through factory methods (`logger::registry`).
+On one side, we address the writing of log messages through the `logger::logger` interface.
+And on the other side, we provide a set of classes and interfaces that does the actual writting of messages (`logger::sink`).
+Finally, a way to reuse instances through factory methods (`logger::registry`).

 Out of the box, the library comes with four `logger::sink` implementations:
 - `logger::file_sink`: write messages into a file.
 The following sinks are extending this class